Visa policy of India: Visa on arrival

 The visa on arrival is issued to visitors for business, tourism, medical or conference purposes, for a stay of up to 60 days, at a cost of ₹2,000.

 Visitors are not eligible for this facility if they or any of their parents or grandparents were born in or have permanently resided in Pakistan, in which case they may only apply for a visa at an Indian diplomatic post.

 The VOA facility can be used up to 2 times in a calendar year.

-Alternatively, foreign nationals eligible for a VOA can apply for an e-Visa instead if they intend to enter the country through an airport or seaport not covered by the VOA scheme.
+Alternatively, foreign nationals eligible for a VOA can apply for an e-Visa instead if they intend to enter the country through an entry point not covered by the VOA scheme.